 We would recommend this lock if you or a relative keeps locking themselves out.
 The cost of the lock upgrade may be saved by preventing you from being locked out.
 This yale lock should be used in conjunction with a mortice lock.

-So if you would like to discuss anything about your Yale lock call your local Edinburgh locksmith at Capital Lock Services on
+So if you would like to arrange to get your Yale lock upgraded and your home security improved call Capital Lock Services